Something’s Fishy in Essex

 Essex (Google Maps Location)

-It sure didn’t take long for me to rope Hoang into joining me on Museum Quest!
-We hadn’t really planned on going to the River Museum, but after leaving for Hoang’s appointment at the Norwich Inn and Spa a little late in a classic Nor’Easter, and then taking a minute or two too long to eat our crab salad lunches there, and then having to get gas on the way to Essex – we missed the 2 PM Essex Steam Train trip by (literally) 1 minute.
+It sure didn’t take long for me to rope my wife Hoang into joining me to visit a museum!
+We hadn’t really planned on going to the River Museum, due to some scheduling conflicts and a nor’easter – we missed the 2 PM Essex Steam Train trip by (literally) one minute.
 My tickets to that attraction would have to wait for another day.
-No matter, it was a terrible day weather-wise anyway and hey!
+No matter, as it was a terrible day weather-wise anyway and hey!
 I just happened to know of a nearby museum!
 Awesome.

-After the steam train puttered out of view (we eventually made the train trip, with Damian in tow – read about it here), we slowly drove through the center of bucolic Essex down to the Connecticut River.
-I had never been to Essex before – or even much heard of it, but I assure you that on an autumn day here, it is stunning.
+After the steam train puttered out of view (we eventually made the train trip, with Damian in tow – read about it here), we slowly drove through the center of Essex down to the Connecticut River.
+I had never been to Essex before – but I assure you that on an autumn day here, it is stunning.
 It looks like a puzzle picture scene at every turn.
 In fact, it was named America’s Best Small Town 5 years ago.
 Even in the rain with most of my attention on the roads covered with wet leaves, I was impressed.

 We arrived at the attractive looking museum in short order and hustled inside; out of the windy rain.
-We were greeted by the lady at the desk who apologized for 1/3 of the museum being closed; the top floor is being renovated for the Christmas model train display.)
+We were greeted by a woman who immediately apologized that a third of the museum being closed.
+Unfortunately for us, the top floor was being renovated for the annual Christmas model train display.
 Before I could complain, she whipped out two complimentary passes for a return visit good anytime during the next year.
-I am a lucky, lucky man.

-Hoang and I mosied on over to what turned out to be the children’s portion of the place but since Museum Quest is thorough, we took it all in.
-Some of it was a mish-mash that made no sense to adults but maybe little kids don’t care and would have enjoyed just fine.
-We did – here I am fishing and to the left I am showing off my bountiful catch.
+Hoang and I mosied on over to what turned out to be the children’s portion of the place but since I’m going to be thorough on this website, we took it all in.
+Some of it was a mish-mash that made no sense to adults but maybe little kids don’t care and would have enjoyed it just fine.
+We “adults” goofed around and caught some fish.
 I don’t know what I learned from that, but it was fun to play fisherman for a moment.

 The early Revolutionary history of Connecticut, it turns out, is rather murky.
 A bunch of guys played both sides and others were “Profiteers.”
 The funny thing is, some of these jerks have things named after them all over the state.
 Silas Deane?
 Punk.
 Then again, they did just come over from England so I guess it’s okay to remain loyal to your motherland.
-I’m sure we’ll learn much more about this stuff during MuseumQuest! but my introduction to it was pretty cool.
+I’m sure I’ll learn much more about this stuff while writing this site.

-Each state had it’s own Navy and was asked to build a ship for the war effort.
+Each state had its own Navy and was asked to build a ship for the war effort.
 There were a bunch of things going on behind the scenes with turncoats and families getting rich or going broke due to trade issues.
-Connecticut’s ship, the Trumbull was built up-river in Middletown, sailed down to Essex (near the Long Island Sound) and got stuck on a giant sandbar.
+Connecticut’s ship, the Trumbull was built up-river in Middletown, sailed down to Essex, and got stuck on a giant sandbar.
 Hoo boy, this was quite a scandal back in the day – and was only corrected by an ingenious flotilla of bouyant barrels several months later.
 The Trumbull turned out to kick butt and ended up capturing a bunch of British warships before it became the last of the original 13 captured by the Brits.
-Believe me, it’s all very exciting stuff when you’re at the Museum itself.
+Believe me, this is all very exciting stuff when you’re at the Museum itself.

 We watched a very poorly acted video with the verbal anachronism, “gonna” and a convoluted story of war that only confused me more.
 Hey, at least the good guys won, right?
 Ships were built along the Connecticut River and some people made money off of that and lots of people died and the colonies won their freedom a year or two later.
-And the British have bad teeth and have the ability to sound intelligent by virtue of their accent – even if they’re dumb.
 Time for the second floor.

-The second floor picked up the history after the Revolutionary war and contained a lot of nice paintings – of ships, of ports, and of important men of the early 19th century.
+The second floor picked up the history after the Revolutionary war shows off a bunch of nice paintings – of ships, of ports, and of important men of the early 19th century.

 There was a display of elephant tusks too.
 Why?
-Because back in the 1800’s up until the mid 1900’s, the emergent steamboat technology allowed merchants to hack off elephant teeth in Zanzibar and ship them economically to the Connecticut River where the town of Ivoryton was the US leader in Ivory sculptures and industry that’s why.
+Because back in the 1800’s up until the mid 1900’s, the emergent steamboat technology allowed merchants to hack off elephant tusks in Zanzibar and ship them economically to the Connecticut River where the town of Ivoryton (part of Essex) was the US leader in Ivory sculptures and industry.

 As steamers became omnipresent, the Connecticut River became a major point between Boston and New York and towns like Hartford really took off.
 It was cool to see some of the paintings depicting our capital city back in the day.
 Of course, the river itself was a cesspool and the standard of living was atrocious, but the paintings sure do look purty.

-We saved the best for last – as I’ve done here as well.
+Our tour saved the best for last.
 The crown jewel of the museum is the Turtle, an ingenious little submarine from the Revolutionary War.
 Now, if you’re like me, you just said, “What?!
 A submarine from the late 1700’s?
 That’s ridiculous!”
 And it WAS ridiculous, but it (sort of) worked.

 A guy named Ezra Lee quickly learned how to operate this contraption and one night plopped it into the water, cranked the thing a pace underneath a Royal British Navy ship, launched his bomb, and skedaddled out of there.
 The bomb didn’t attach to the ship as planned, but it scared the bejesus out of the Limeys causing them to flee that “infernal machine.”
 This was in 1776 and the museum has a working replica of the original.
 Now, I’m not claustraphobic, I can swim, and I’m all for Revolution… but no WAY would I put myself in this position:

-Since the third floor was closed, we browsed the gift shop (almost bought a stuffed shad, but will leave the wasteful spending up to EdHill) and went outside.
+Since the third floor was closed, we browsed the gift shop and went outside.
 Sure, the weather was gloomy but there is something somehow romantic about a gray New England Fall day.
 I don’t know why, but I bet Robert Frost could explain it.
 I didn’t have time to reflect on it, because I had miles to go before I sleep, miles to go before I sleep.

-On our drive back out through the town and northward towards home, we passed the below spot where the Oliver Cromwell was built.
-We also passed the Pratt House, another museum in town – but it was closed.
-Eh, that’s okay, our brains can only learn so much in one day.
+On our drive back out through the town and northward towards home, we passed the spot where the Oliver Cromwell was built.

 Two months later we attempted to experience the outdoor Mystic Seaport.
 It was December and this is New England… so it didn’t work out.
 However, since we were down near there, we decided to check out the third floor train set-up at the Connecticut River Museum.
 So here is part two… Enjoy!